1. Home

 Scalability

 What is business scalability?
-Types and key points
+Types and key factors

 1. Types of scalability

-The goal of scalability is always the same: to increase profits.
-But there are two different ways to build a scalable business.
-Scalability can be horizontal or vertical, and most often, it’s a combination of both.
+The goal behind scalability is always the same: increasing profits.
+However, there are two different methods to build a scalable business.
+Scalability can be both horizontal and vertical, and it’s most common to use a mix of both methods:

 Vertical scalability

-This is the fastest method and delivers the clearest results.
-Vertical scalability boosts a single process or department by adding more resources.
-That is, investing in a very limited area or space.
-This makes it the option that provides short-term benefits.
+This is the fastest way and offers the most tangible results.
+Vertical scalability improves a single process or department by increasing resources.
+In other words, investing in a very limited area or space.
+This makes it the best option for short-term benefits.

 Horizontal scalability

-It allows for unlimited growth and requires allocating resources to generate profit more gradually (depending on the growth rate).
-More resources are added as needed, and it brings more benefits than vertical scalability, but it’s harder to implement and demands more effort.
-In the long run, it’s the better option of the two.
+It allows for unlimited growth by adjusting allocated resources to achieve a profit more slowly (depending on the growth rate).
+You add more resources as needed, and it brings more benefits than vertical scalability, but implementing this scalability is more complex and requires more effort.
+In the long run, it’s the better of the two.

-Almost any company can become scalable—though not all do—but you can only achieve it with a solid foundation of what’s needed to scale your business.
-Some of the aspects you need to consider when choosing to scale a business are:
+Practically any company can be scalable, though not all of them.
+However, you can only achieve this by having a solid foundation of what it takes to scale your business.
+Some of the aspects you should keep in mind when choosing to scale a business are:

-– Proper sizing.
-It’s very common to overestimate or underestimate the size of the business, which weakens its scalability potential.
+• Size correctly.
+It’s very common to oversize or undersize the business, which dilutes its scalability potential.

-– Study the competition.
-The market and the competition need to be thoroughly analyzed to determine whether it’s profitable for the company to grow.
+• Look at the competition.
+The market and competition must be thoroughly studied to see if it’s profitable for the company to choose to grow.

-– Understand the MVP.
-You need to identify the minimum viable product your customer would accept so you don’t waste time and money on something no one wants to buy.
+• Know your MVP.
+You must identify the minimum viable product (MVP) that your customer would accept so you don’t invest time and money into a product or service that no one would be interested in buying.

-– Promote self-service.
-Whenever possible, design self-service processes that allow customers to help lower costs compared to the previous business model.
+• Promote self-service.
+As much as possible, you should choose to design self-service processes where customers themselves reduce costs compared to the previous business model.

-– Set the investment.
-After a thorough analysis.
-You need to have enough financial and human resources available to make scalability possible.
+• Set the investment.
+After an in-depth study, you must have enough financial and human resources to make scalability happen.